nyby/react-native-render-html/README.md

 * `getClosestNodeParentByTag(node, tag)`
     * Description: Returns the closest parent of a node with a specific tag.
     * Parameters : - `node` : a parsed HTML node from `alterChildren` for example
-    * Returns : An HTML node if found.
+    * Returns : An HTML node if found